meriken/merikens-tripcode-engine-v3/README.md

 ## Building (Linux; 32/64-bit x86 only)

-**Note:** Linux support is preliminary.
-Only OpenCL, AMD GCN, and Intel SSE2 are supported.
-Support for NVIDIA graphics cards is experimental, and the speed is rather slow.
-(I am planning to port the CUDA implementation.)
+**Note:** Linux support is not complete yet.
+CPU support is limited, and the multiple kernels versions for NVIDIA are not available yet.

 You need the following tools to build Meriken's Tripcode Engine.